dotnet/orleans/Getting-Started-With-Orleans/Running-the-Application.md

 ## Connecting to a Gateway

-To establish a connection, a client calls `OrleansClient.Initialize()`.
+To establish a connection, a client calls `GrainClient.Initialize()`.
 This will connect to the gateway silo at the IP address and port specified in the _ClientConfiguration.xml_ file.
 This file must be placed in the same directory as the _Orleans.dll_ library used by the client.
-As an alternative, a configuration object can be passed to `OrleansClient.Initialize()` programmatically instead of loading it from a file.
+As an alternative, a configuration object can be passed to `GrainClient.Initialize()` programmatically instead of loading it from a file.

 ## Configuring the Client